 Incline Bench Barbell Row

-- For a pullup a sturdy bar placed high enough is required so you can hang from the bar and not touch the ground
+- Find a sturdy bar placed high enough so that you can hang from it without touching the ground.

 - If the bar is too low, cross your feet and bend your knees.